manuelcabrerizo/SolarSystem/README.md

 Solar System Racing

-Videogame develope in C++ using D3D11 and XAudio2

-With Great Focus on HLSL and shader programming
+Videogame develope in C++ using D3D11 and XAudio2 with great focus on HLSL and shader programming

 [Video Demo of Solar System Racing](https://www.youtube.com/watch?v=_oJ10vLunMU)